luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 record types (a record with name and email is a subtype of a record with name only), union types (`int` is a subtype of `int or string`) and refinements (`non negative ints` is a subtype of `int`).
 You can probably think of more examples.
-When designing a type system for a programming language you'll probably have to come up with subtyping rules that make sense for the language.
+When designing a type system for a programming language it is necessary to come up with subtyping rules.

 The smallest step we can take into subtyping to unblock our lambda synthesis rule (remember we're still digging the habit role to get back to our lambda synthesis rule), is to implement